sairamchilaka/QR-code-component/README.md

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

+## About the Solution

+Here, we use HTML and CSS because we are creating a static web page.

+As the solution needs the structure we have used HTML and CSS for the styling of the webpage.

+Coming to the styling we used the FLEX-BOX to fulfilling the requirements.

 ## Screenshot

 ![image](https://github.com/sairamchilaka/QR-code-component/assets/90474499/0c8a0c70-dded-4e0c-bea4-97daa62380fa)